rivertam2016/pyCMR2/README.md

 # pyCMR2

-This project contains a Python 3 implementation of CMR2 matlab code from the paper:
+This project contains a Python 3 implementation of the CMR2 code from the paper:

 Lohnas, L. J., Polyn, S. M., & Kahana, M. J. (2015).
 Expanding the scope of memory search: Modeling intralist and interlist effects in free recall.